 Fixing Things

-I have always been convinced that once one thing breaks a few more things are sure to follow and this was definitely the case in January.
-First, the washing machine stopped spinning and then the car needed a new part when these things happen it’s easy to get in a panic about how much repair costs are going to be.
-Instead of getting in a panic we did some research, ordered the parts we needed to attempt a fix and got on with it.
+I have always been convinced that once one thing breaks, a few more things are sure to follow, and this was definitely the case in January.
+First, the washing machine stopped spinning, and then the car needed a new part.
+When these things happen, it’s easy to get in a panic about how much the repair costs are going to be.
+Instead of getting in a panic, we did some research, ordered the parts we needed to attempt a fix and got on with it.

 Money Making